theflynn49/PicoMite_for_Picomputer/README.md

 KEYBOARD
 --------
-Shit->DOWN : select LowerCase (then the shift ket acts more like an ALT one, selectiong symbols) SHIFT-UP : select UpperCase (then the shift ket acts more like an ALT one, selectiong symbols) SHIFT-RIGHT : select Symbols (then the shift ket acts more like an CTRL one, selectiong control charaters)
+<br>Shit->DOWN : select LowerCase (then the shift ket acts more like an ALT one, selectiong symbols)
+<br>SHIFT-UP : select UpperCase (then the shift ket acts more like an ALT one, selectiong symbols)
+<br>SHIFT-RIGHT : select Symbols (then the shift ket acts more like an CTRL one, selectiong control charaters)

 RECOMPILING
 -----------